AUDITION NOTICE: Ladies in Lavender

 There will be a readthrough on Wednesday 27th July at 7:45pm.

-Auditions will then be on Tuesday 2nd / Wednesday 3rd August at 7:45, with a potential additional audition date on Sunday 14th August from 2-5pm.
+Auditions will then be on Sunday 31st July (2-5pm), Tuesday 2nd August (7:45pm), with a potential additional audition date on Sunday 14th August (2-5pm) for those unable to make either of the initial two.

-All dates will take place at Wokingham Theatre.
+All auditions will take place at Wokingham Theatre.

 If you’d like to read the script in advance, want to audition but can’t make the dates, or have any questions about the show, please do drop me an email!
 I hope to see you then!